tcarrio/github-mirror/README.md

 ## Getting Started

 1. Generate an SSH token and add it to your GitHub account
-2. Generate a file secret on https://builds.sr.ht/secrets to load at `~/git_ssh_token`
+2. Generate a file secret on https://builds.sr.ht/secrets to load at `~/.ssh/id_rsa`
 3. Update your `.builds.yml` pipeline with the following:
   - Include the secret reference under the `secrets`
   - Include this repository under the `sources`
   - Include the `build` stage of the example pipeline in your pipeline
-  - Include the target repository as the environment variable `GIT_TARGET_URL`
+  - Include the target repository as the environment variable `$GIT_TARGET_URL`

 ## What's happening

 Repositories listed under `sources` are cloned to the current working directory, so you will have directories per repo that you can reference using `./repo-name`.
-This repository includes a simple shell script that will use your SSH token at `~/git_ssh_token` to push your current branch to the target git repository's branch.
+This repository includes a simple shell script that will use your SSH token at `~/.ssh/id_rsa` to push your current branch to the target git repository's branch.
 Simple stuff.

 **Warning:** This forces the push, taking into consideration that the target should be a downstream mirror, it will overwrite the state there should it have a diverged git history from your SourceHut repo.